RTEMS/rtems-docs/c-user/config/task-stack-alloc.rst

 Task Stack Allocator Configuration
 ==================================

+This section describes configuration options related to the task stack allocator.
 RTEMS allows the application or BSP to define its own allocation and deallocation methods for task stacks.
 This can be used to place task stacks in special areas of memory or to utilize a Memory Management Unit so that stack overflows are detected in hardware.

 .. index:: CONFIGURE_TASK_STACK_ALLOCATOR